Introduction to Home Down Payments

 If the timeline seems longer than expected, that does not automatically mean the home is unaffordable.
 It may simply mean the current combination of price, percentage, and monthly savings does not match your preferred schedule.
 You can explore whether a lower-priced home, a different down payment percentage, or a higher monthly savings amount creates a better fit.
 The calculator is most useful when you treat it as a planning tool rather than a pass-or-fail test.

-This calculator focuses specifically on the down payment and a simple savings timeline.
+This down payment calculator focuses specifically on the upfront cash target and a simple savings timeline.
 It does not calculate your full mortgage payment, interest rate, property taxes, homeowners insurance, HOA dues, maintenance costs, or debt-to-income qualification.
 In other words, it helps answer the question, “How much cash do I need for the down payment, and how long might it take to save it?”
 It does not replace a full affordability review.

 The savings timeline also assumes your monthly savings amount stays consistent.
 In reality, income can change, expenses can rise, and emergencies can interrupt your plan.
 The estimate also does not include investment returns or interest earned on your savings account.
 If your savings earn interest, you may reach the goal slightly sooner.
 If home prices rise while you are saving, you may need more than the calculator currently shows.